 Black Monday – Buffalo Cancels Football

-On a chilly Monday back on this date (January 11th) in 1971, Dr. Robert L. Ketter, president of the State University of New York at Buffalo, announced UB was dropping intercollegiate football because it had been losing money over the past five seasons.
+On a chilly Monday back on January 11, 1971, Dr. Robert L. Ketter, president of the State University of New York at Buffalo, announced U.B. was dropping intercollegiate football because it had been losing money over the past five seasons.
 Not even the receipts from a regionally televised game in the fall of 1970 against Holy Cross would help reduce the debt the football program had built up.